nickkraakman/tesla-turbine-telemetry/README.md

 Several additional packages were installed, and various customizations were made to the configs, so I highly recommend to use the link below to download the disk image instead of starting from scratch.

-1. [Download latest disk image](https://waveguide.blog/telemetry-disk-image) > Below I also list the packages that need to be installed if you decide to not use the disk image
+1. [Download latest disk image](https://waveguide.blog/telemetry-disk-image) and unzip it >> Below I also list the packages that need to be installed if you decide to not use the disk image
 2. Insert SD card into computer (optionally format it as FAT32)
 3. [Download Raspberry Pi Imager](https://www.raspberrypi.com/software/)
 4. Open Raspberry Pi Imager >> Click "CHOOSE OS" >> Select "Use custom" at the bottom of the list >> Open the disk image from step #1 above